alejandroguirado/alejandroguirado.github.io/Readme.txt

-PENTrack simulations and simple data analysis.
+PENTrack simulations and data analysis to apply for PhD vacancy at BERN in n2EDM and Q-Neutron Experiments.